RapidStrike/fa-filter/README.md

 ## Changelog
 <b>1.0</b> (2014-12-17) - Initial commit.
+<b>1.1</b> (2015-02-02) - Added the ability to show hidden items.
+Toggle buttons will appear if a hidden item is on the page, and hidden items will have a red style around them when shown.
+<b>1.2</b> (2015-12-05) - Added support for beta layout.

 ## To Do
 - [ ] Add the option to show hidden contributions.